fucalerro/lucaferro.ch/content/blog/dex_aggregators/index.md

 ---
-title: Embracing the Future of Decentralized Exchanges with DEX Aggregators
+title: Even better swap rates with DEX Meta aggregators
 date: 2023-03-25
+summary: DEX aggregators are good.
+Aggregators of DEX aggregators are even better.
+cover: "cover.jpeg"
 ---

 # Embracing the Future of Decentralized Exchanges with DEX Aggregators